biojava/biojava.github.io/wiki/Main_Page.md

 The BioJava project needs a new Logo.
 The sunflower in the top left corner of this page doesn't really do it justice.
-If you have artistic flair then upload you logo to this [page](Project:logo "wikilink").
+If you have artistic flair then upload your logo to this [page](Project:logo "wikilink").
 Everyone feel free to make your comments about which ones you like.
 At some as yet undecided point one will become the official logo. --[Mark](User:Mark "wikilink") 21:21, 1 February 2006 (EST)